 A lot of people mistakenly refer to the knit cap as a beanie, but technically a beanie is made from triangular panels of material joined by a button at the crown and seamed together around the sides.
 A knit cap is knitted (as the name implies) and tapered at the top.

 There are various names for this kind of knitted winter hat.
 In Canada, they call it a tuque, from the Breton French word toque, meaning hat.
-In Scandinavia, where they usually add a pom-pom, they call it a top cap (Danish tophue, Norwegian topplue, Swedish toppluva), while in Britain the pom-pom variety is called a bobble cap.
+In Scandinavia, where they usually add a pom-pom, they call it a top cap (Danish tophue, Norwegian topplue, Swedish toppluva), while in Britain, as I mention above, the pom-pom variety is called a bobble cap.
 Other names for knitted caps include woolly hat, sock hat, knit hat, poof ball hat, bonnet, sock cap, stocking cap, tossle cap, skullcap, ski hat, burglar beanie, watch cap, snookie, sugan, or chook.

 This thick cable-knit rib cap by Arvust is a handsome example of the knit cap.
 Just don’t call it a beanie.